-Mr. Tringali has 30 years' experience in law, business and corporate finance, including overseeing finance operations for public companies, and thus brings considerable experience reviewing the financial performance of similar sized companies.
+Mr. Tringali has over 30 years of experience in law, business and corporate finance, including overseeing finance operations for public companies, and thus brings considerable experience reviewing the financial performance of similar sized companies.
 In addition, Mr. Tringali has served as a director of numerous public and private companies.
 Mr. Tringali holds a degree in economics from UCLA and JD from Harvard Law School.